splunk/public-o11y-docs/gdi/get-data-in/serverless/azure/instrument-azure-functions-nodejs.rst

 Next, instrument your code using OpenTelemetry.
 Use the following examples as a starting point to instrument your code.
 See :new-page:`https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings <https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings>` in Microsoft Azure documentation for steps to add environment variables to an Azure function.

-The following example shows how to instrument a function using instrumentationWrapper helper:
+The following example shows how to instrument a function using the ``instrumentationWrapper`` helper:

 .. code-block:: ts